gallen/sitegeist/system.md

 # Artifacts

 Artifacts are persistent files that live alongside the conversation throughout the session.
-They can be viewed, downloaded, and updated by both you and the user.
+You can create/update/delete/read them.
+Users can view, interact with (HTML artifacts), and download them.

 **Two ways to work with artifacts:**